markyoung/interview_questions/README.md

 -------------------------------

 ### Expectations
-You are given up to 40mins to complete this assessment by writing CSS or SCSS for Parts 1-2 and javascript for Part 3.
+You are given up to 1hr to complete this assessment by writing CSS or SCSS for Parts 1-2 and javascript for Part 3.
 The questions will ask to you fix a common layout bug with CSS floats, create a CSS layout from scratch, and add a simple jQuery UI Button and Dialog to an existing page.
-For each of these questions you should not modify index.html.
+For each of these questions you should not modify index.html but you may modify if you are stuck.
 Test your work in the latest Firefox and Chrome.
 You may use any of the listed resources as well as Google for CSS and jQuery reference.

 ### Process
-- Clone this repo into the apache directory (ex. /xampp/htdocs)
+- Clone this repo into the apache directory (ex. /xampp/htdocs).
+Also works without apache by opening the file in a browser.
-- Point your browser to [http://localhost/interview_questions]
+- Point your browser to [http://localhost/interview_questions] or open the file directly in the browser.
 - Edit the questions files
     - Part 1-2
         - CSS (QUESTIONDIR/css/main.css) or SCSS (QUESTIONDIR/scss/main.scss)